CodeKrakken/warehouse-robot/README.md

 ## Usage

 Program runs in the command line.
-Start it with `ruby rungame.rb`
+Start it with `ruby rungame.rb`.
 Initially there is one crate in the north-east corner of the warehouse and one in the centre.

 * The robot moves along a 10x10 grid in the warehouse, and will not move outside its confines.
 * The robot will not grab a crate if it already holding one
 * The robot will not grab a crate if there is not one present
 * The robot will not drop a crate on another crate!
-* The robot accepts the below list of commands.
-Anything else returns an error.
+* Anything but the following list returns an error.
 * `N`  - move north
 * `W`  - move west
 * `E`  - move east